openharmony/docs/en/application-dev/quick-start/arkts-prop.md

-# \@Prop: One-Way Synchronization from Parent to Child Components
+# \@Prop Decorator: One-Way Synchronization from Parent to Child Components

 An \@Prop decorated variable can create one-way synchronization with a variable of its parent component. \@Prop decorated variables are mutable, but changes are not synchronized to the parent component.